Darkest Hour: On the meteor with the trolls, they all reach this once Eridan, Vriska, and especially Gamzee start flipping their shit.

 "Dirk: Synchronize" ends abruptly when Dirk cuts off his own head.
 Subverted when "Dirk: Unite" picks up where it left off.

 Dead Alternate Counterpart: It features a ridiculous amount of dead alternate selves for nearly every character that has been introduced so far.
-This is due to the rules that characterise SBURB: the only successful way to beat the game is, supposedly, following the socalled "alpha timeline", and the game (or rather, the possibly sentient entity called Paradox Space) will eventually punish whoever makes a choice that is different from what's predetermined in the alpha timeline, thus generating a "doomed" timeline in which failure is the only option.
+This is due to the rules that characterise SBURB: the only successful way to beat the game is following the so-called "alpha timeline", and the game will eventually punish whoever makes a choice that is different from what's predetermined in the alpha timeline, thus generating a "doomed" timeline in which failure is the only option.
 Dead alternate selves are also an important part of the plot, as players have access to where they reside in the afterlife, the "dream bubbles", through various means and they usually aid the players and at times even influence the plot in a significant way.

 Other than doomed selves, one could also consider guardians to be actually alternate selves, since they are the same characters but with their roles switched (for instance, grandfather and grandson, or ancestor and descendant, or even older and younger bro).
 And guess what, "alternate me is dead" is true for each and every one of their kids version.
 In every universe so far.